louisroy/motonto/README.md

-# motonto
+# Motonto

-Toronto motorcycle Kijiji ads scraper
+Fetches Kijiji ads for motorcycles in Toroton and stores them into a Google Spreadsheet.